 Avoid softer fabrics like silk, which can easily tear from one paw swipe.

 Stay away from darker colours that will show pet hair.

 Try to use low static fabrics that won’t attract pet hair.

 The search for pet-friendly fabrics online is certain to take you far and wide.
 Along the way, ensure that you keep an open mind and use a forward-thinking approach.
 A wise consideration is to use many of the places you find online during your research as informational resources.
 While you can surely order such fabrics from a number of providers that sell them online, many times being able to actually see how the fabrics would sit in your living room before you make a purchase can help you better decide, and can enable you to avoid having to make frustrating returns.

-Some online stores allow you to schedule no-obligation consultations to preview pet-friendly fabrics in your home before you make a purchase.
+Some online stores allow you to schedule consultations to preview pet-friendly fabrics in your home before you make a purchase.

 Be sure to weigh the benefits of being able to enjoy a fabric preview while searching for the perfect pattern and constituent to complement your home’s interior.

 Contact Hope Designs today, for all of your interior decorating needs in Toronto and the GTA (aka.
 Greater Toronto Area).